pjtunstall/push-swap/README.md

 Leo Fu reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756, no matter how many times he tested it on different random numbers, and poses the question: Why?
 We'll return to this [shortly](#c-why-does-leo-fus-radix-sort-always-take-the-same-amount-of-instructions-for-a-given-stack-size).

 Longest Run: We also tried leaving the longest run (i.e. the longest sequence of numbers adjacent in the initial stack, such that their ranks are consecutive integers) on A and pushing everything else into two buckets on B, after which we insertion sorted them back with a cost check.
 This resulted in a mean of 577 instructions and a standard deviation of 25.
 But then, the length of the longest run, for 100 uniformly distributed random numbers, is mostly 1 or 2.

+In the table below, number of buckets is shown in paretheses where we tried varying it.
+Fred(3) is Fred's original algorithm, and Dan(2) is Dan's original.

 Fred(3) 555
 Ali 561